haresfaiez/haresfaiez.github.io/_posts/2017-06-06-The-thing-about-TDD.md

 ---

-I have been thinking about the relation between types, tests, and software specification.
+I have been thinking about the relation between types, tests, and the specification of software.
-I have been thinking about the utility of TDD and the how TDD work in an environment where algebraic data types and pure functions rule.
+I was looking for the use cases of TDD.
+Especially, how it fits in an environment where algebraic data types and pure functions rule.
-I could say that there is a subtle relation between failing and growing.
-We grow by destroying our most held beliefs.
-In software, that means forgetting about silver bullets and understanding the principles behind each practice.

-Software is the reflection of the knowledge grown through the process of finding a solution to a problem.
+A software is the reflection of the knowledge grown through the process of finding a solution to a problem.
-Neither the code is the software, nor is it the set of architectural decisions.
-Once a team starts to discover the problem a user have, it comes up with a serious attempt, often not a good one.
+Once the members of a team start to uncover the problems users have, they come up with an initial solution, often not a good one.
-Then, the members iterate on it until they come up with a good-enough solution.
+Then, they iterate on that attempt until they come up with good-enough solution.
-Nothing, here, guarantees that the solution will not change some aspects of the problem.
+Nothing, here, guarantees that the solution will not change aspects of the problem.
 It, certainly, will.

-Imagine two teams given the same problem to solve.
+Given two teams faced with the same problem.
 Would they end up with the same solution?
 I doubt that (It would be an interesting experiment to run by the way).
-Each team understands the problem in different terms and each team expresses the solution in a collection home-grown metaphors.
+Each team understands the problem differently and each expresses the solution in his set of home-grown metaphors.
-The difference is in the shared knowledge about the solution.
-That knowledge is the product of the rules the team codes by and the set of constraints it respects while growing the software.
+That local knowledge is the product of the rules the team codes by and the set of implicit associations in the code and in conversations.

+The knowledge translates as decisions to the code.
-When programming, we need to revisit the program.
+When programming, we iterate.
-At each visit, we express the knowledge about the next feature or change existing decisions about after the discovery of an ambiguity or a bug.
+And at each visit, we express the knowledge about the next feature or we change an existing decision as a result of an insight.
-We reflect the knowledge through decisions; decisions about how we express a computation through code and rules about the identity of an entity in documents and in conversation.
-None of these decisions is independent.
+Insights come as surfacing an invisible association or noticing a hidden symmetry.
+Decisions are, also, fixed after the discovery of an ambiguity or a bug.
-Each of them shares relationships within themselves and with the existing decisions.
+Each of these decisions is interdependent with other decisions.
+There is a significant work of design in deciding which decisions should be explicit, which move to an external configuration, and which are best to be implicit.

 The decisions are like:
   * Each opportunity have a global identity.